Synthintel0/MyGirlGPT/README.md

 Welcome to the MyGirlGPT repository.
 This project allows you to build your personalized AI girlfriend with a unique personality, voice, and even selfies.
 The AI girlfriend runs on your personal server, giving you complete control and privacy.

+MyGirlGPT is AI agent deploy on the [OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS)

 ## Demo
 Click the image below to watch a demo: